bitbi-core/bitbi.org.website/content/docs/specs.md

 * ### LNP/BP Standards

-  BTB is also defined in a number of LNPBP standards from [LNP/BP Standards Association][LNPBP].
+  BTB is also defined in a number of LNPBP standards from [BitBi community][LNPBP].

   <a href="https://standards.lnp-bp.org" class="button button-secondary" target="_blank">See standards</a>